 Treatment for Knee Pain

 Knee pain can be effectively treated with advanced medical techniques.
 Your doctor will assess whether your current activities are contributing to the condition.
 Conservative measures include weight reduction, activity modification, and the use of assistive devices to offload the affected knee.
-A thorough discussion and physical examination with a doctor who understands your knee pain will help you understand the current state of your knee, the cause of the pain, contributing factors, and provide an opportunity for you to ask any questions.
-Other treatment options include:
+A thorough discussion and physical examination with a doctor who understands your knee pain will help you understand the current state of your knee, the cause of knee pain, contributing factors, and provide an opportunity for you to ask any questions.

 Medications for Knee Pain